Samiksha416/docs/source/process/training.rst

 To have a Mattermost avatar created, you'll be invited to create a Mattermost avatar via email and asked to provide the following:

 1. Please use the email subject "[YOUR_FULL_NAME] as [CHARACTER_NAME]", for example "Corey Hulen as Han Solo".
-2. Attach a clear image at least 600 pixels high and 600 pixels wide showing your character's full body in a standing pose.
+2. Attach a clear smiling image at least 600 pixels high and 600 pixels wide showing your character's full body in a standing pose.

    Note: Character should be human-sized (no giant characters).
 3. Send a clear photo of your face at least 600 pixels high and 600 pixels wide pointing in the same direction as your character image.